OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 These instruments will typically still provide good data in the absence of light.
 A check should be made for increased sensor noise near the surface during daylight hours and contrast this with night-time observations.

-# Data delivery to public open access archives
+# Data sharing via public open access archives
-- list archives and best practices how to store data
-- get input of data management
+OceanGliders encouranges the users to share their data public and open access both in real time and delayed mode.
+The best practices of data sharing are described in the [OceanGliders data management user manual](add link to the OceanGliders data management user manual).

 # Acknowledgement
 The coordination of producing this document was supported by the European Commission via the EuroSea.eu project under H2020 funding (Grant agreement 862626) and GROOM || Horizon 2020 research and innovation programme (Grant agreement No 951842).